RosemisChef/fun-and-interactive-python-for-clowns/README.md

     turtle.color("green")
 ```

 Using the same trick as before, we can check if each chat message contains "left", "right", "forward", "backward", or "circle".
-If it has one of those, we will make the turtle rotate or move correspondingly:
+If it has one of those, we will make the turtle rotate or move correspondingly.
+Note that we use `if` and `elif` here to limit each chat message to one command:
 ```python
         if "left" in chat_item["message"].lower():
             turtle.left(90)